agarwalpratikkumar/Spanish-High-Speed-Rail-tickets-pricing---Renfe/README.md

 4. All my work should visible now.

 Now, If you want to run the code by yourself.
 First you have to upload the dataset.
-(It will be done in seconds.)

 Steps to upload the dataset :